ieee-ashoka-it/chimera2024/pages/terms.md

 permalink: /terms/
 ---

-These terms and conditions outline the rules and regulations for the Sankalan web portal. <br />
+These terms and conditions outline the rules and regulations for the Chimera web portal. <br />
 By accessing this website, we assume you accept these terms and conditions.
-Do not continue to Sankalan if you do not agree to take all of the terms and conditions stated on this page.
+Do not continue to Chimera if you do not agree to take all of the terms and conditions stated on this page.

 ## Privacy Policy